xpdota/event-trigger/README.md

 It is also poor in terms of code re-use.
 Making a function or framework that other people can use is doable, but more complicated and hacky than it should be.

+Regardless, it is unlikely that this could *replace* Triggernometry, but it's clear that there's room for at least Triggernometry plus something else.

 Cactbot, with its triggers being written in JS, makes it easier to write complex triggers, and even offers some degree of state management (most things should not carry over from pull to pull).
 However, it still doesn't take the next logical step of abstracting away the actual log lines into objects where everything is already parsed.